5quirre1/5quirre1/README.md

 ## WASSSUPPP!!
 Hi, I'm Squirrel!
 I am mainly a website designer (Html, Css and javascript).
-I'm 🏳️‍🌈 if you wanted to know :sob:
+I'm severely 🏳️‍🌈gay🌈 and have the best bf !! :3

 Here is some stuff I can brag about :3